dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 Description of the project and what problem is it solving:

-What is the final product?:

-Grant Deliverables: (Provide us with a list of deliverables for the funding provided)

 Funding Requested: (Amount of USD your team is requesting - Round 8 Max @ 17,600)

-If your proposal is voted to receive a OceanDAO Grant, how would the proposal contribute a value greater than the grant amount back to the Ocean Ecosystem (best expressed as “[Expected ROI](On-ROI)”)?

 Proposal Wallet Address: (must have minimum 500 OCEAN in wallet to be eligible.
 This wallet is where you will receive the grant amount if selected).

+Grant Deliverables: (Provide us with a check-boxed list of deliverables for the funding provided.)
+- [ ] Grant Deliverable 1.
+- [ ] Grant Deliverable 2.
+- [ ] Grant Deliverable 3.

+How does this project drive value to the “fundamental metric” (listed above) and the overall Ocean ecosystem?
+This is best expressed as Expected ROI, details [here](On-ROI).

+What is the final product?:

 Team Website (if applicable):

-Project lead Contact Email:

 Twitter Handle (if applicable):

 Discord Handle (if applicable):

+Project lead Contact Email:

 Country of Residence:

 Have you previously received an OceanDAO Grant (Y/N)?

-How does this project drive value to the “fundamental metric” (listed above) and the overall Ocean ecosystem?
-This is best expressed as Expected ROI, details [here](On-ROI).

 ## Part 2 - Proposal Details (*Recommended)